-Two sessions are being offered, on Friday, November 10 and Thursday, December 28 from 9am – 3:30pm.
-Both classes will take place on the upper level of the outpatient physical therapy building just north of Memorial Hospital’s main building on Route 16 in North Conway.
-Advance registration is required online at www.tinyurl.com/MHbabysitting
+The next class is scheduled for Thursday July 12 from 9am – 3:30pm.
+The class will take place on the upper level of the outpatient physical therapy building just north of Memorial Hospital’s main building on Route 16 in North Conway.
+The class is limited to 10 participants.
+Early registration is highly recommended.
+Advance registration is required online at https://memorial.coursestorm.com/memorial/course/safe-sitter-class3

 The cost is only $50 per student, and scholarships are available for those who cannot otherwise afford to attend.
 The course will be taught by Memorial Hospital nursing staff, including Linda Taylor, Pam Bormann and Jessica Whitaker.